mithi/mpc/README.md

  to which we should be heading. ```epsi = arctan(f`(0)) where f` is the derivative of f```

 # ACTUATIONS: STEERING, THROTTLE, AND BRAKE
 From this we use Model Predictive Control to give what what is our best course of action.
-There are two modes of *actuation* we can use to control our vehicle
+There are two modes of *actuation* we can use to control our vehicle.

 ### `delta`
   - This is the steering value which represents the angle of which we turn our vehicle, which I suppose is the angle of the vehicle's tires.
 The angle is restricted to be between -25 and 25 degrees but is mapped to the values between -1 and 1. **In my code, I have restricted this to only be between -0.75 and 0.75** as I which to be conservative as opposed to aggressive in our steering.